epi-project/brane-documentation/admins/src/installation/deployment.md

 - A `brane-data` volume, which contains the database describing the `/data` volume in containers.
 Only the `aux-minio` service uses this.
 - A `brane-config` volume, which contains the `infra.yml` and `secrets.yml` file that define the infrastructures where Brane may run.
 Defining them as persistent storage allows real-time adaptation, without the need to recompile the framework on every change.

-If you already have (a) StorageClass(es) and matching PersistentVolumes that define these volumes, then you can pass their names to the `make.sh` script to let Brane use them (see [below](#conclusion-deploying-the-instance)).
+If you already have (a) StorageClass(es) and matching PersistentVolumes that define these volumes, then you can pass the classes' names to the `make.sh` script to let Brane use them (see [below](#conclusion-deploying-the-instance)).
 Otherwise, you should create two new classes with matching volumes to do so.

-For simplicity, we will prepare two local PersistentVolumes, which simply mount a folder on a node.
+For simplicity, we will prepare four local PersistentVolumes (since local volumes don't seem to be able to be shared across PODs), which simply mount a folder on a node.
 However, this limits the availability of the volume to only that node, meaning that the brane services will be bound to a single node.
 For production environments, you should definitely use a better storage method to make the directories available across the cluster.

 First, create two new StorageClasses (one for each type of storage Brane uses, to make sure they don't overlap), which defines the type of the storage that the cluster provides:
 ```bash